 A limited number of spaces are provided in the student parking lot for students who possess a valid driver's license and receive permission to drive to school.
 Students who wish to park their car on campus are required to obtain a parking permit from the office.

-Student drivers are to use only the student parking lot (the parking lot in the front of the building to the south of the Board of Education offices and the parking lot on the Northwest side of the building up until the yellow line).
+Student drivers are to use only the student parking lot (the parking lot in the front of the building to the south of the Board of Education offices).
 Parking elsewhere will cause your car to be ticketed, towed, or result in the student losing their parking privileges.
 A student who parks in an area other than the student parking lot, or who parks in the student parking lot without an affixed parking permit (or special written permission), may receive a parking citation from the Wickliffe City Police Department.
 Students wishing to drive to school must register with the office and meet the requirements listed on the forms for car registration.
 Students must clearly display their parking sticker on the upper left corner of the windshield.
 School officials have the right to inspect the inner contents of any vehicle that is parked on school property.
 Students who drive recklessly or inappropriately on school property at any time will face disciplinary action and will lose their privilege to drive to the High School.
 The Wickliffe City School District accepts no responsibility or liability for vehicles parked in District-owned parking lots, or the contents therein.
-Individuals using District parking lots do so entirely at their own risk.
+Individuals using district parking lots do so entirely at their own risk.